Gladiator Self Drive

 - Hopefully by now you will have seen everything the park has to offer and are ready to move on.
 From today onwards the geographical features you encounter will become more striking as you head into the Namib Desert.

-Leaving Etosha via the Anderson gate head south to the Town of Outjo and from there westwards to Khorixas.
+Leaving Etosha via the Andersson gate head south to the Town of Outjo and from there westwards to Khorixas.
 Those interested in geological matters may be inclined to take the short detour from the main road to visit the Vingerklip (Rock Finger).
 From Khorixas continue westwards until you reach the Petrified Forest, here you will need to pay for a local guide to show you the remains of million year old petrified tree trunks (interesting, if not exactly riveting stuff).
 Luckily the highlight of this part of the trip is still to come - from here head to Twyfelfontein, this world heritage site has an extremely high density of bushmen rock engravings.
 After hiring a local guide you will be shown some of the more striking of these petroglyphs.

 Leaving Twyfelfontein drive south towards the Brandberg Mountain, this is the highest point in Namibia.
 You will be camping at a lodge in this area of Damaraland.